Applying for Admission

 - General Science Exploration (Undeclared Science)

-We invite you to apply and join the more than 1,800 international students currently enrolled at our Rochester campus.
+We invite you to apply and join the approximately 2,000 international students currently enrolled at our Rochester campus.
 In addition to the standard admissions requirements, students whose native language is not English should submit results from the TOEFL or IELTS exam.

 International applications are reviewed as they are received (rolling admission).
 We encourage you to complete your application and submit all required documents as soon as possible to receive the best consideration for admission and scholarships.
 Applications received after February 1 will be considered on a space available basis.